MisterOryon/FunOs/docs/x86/kernel_startup.md

 ## IDT

 The `idt_initialize` function sets up basic handlers for x86 interruption numbers 0 to 30.
-When an interruption is triggered, the handler prints a message corresponding to the interruption in the screen.
+It also sets up handlers for PIC IRQ 1: Keyboard controller interrupt.

-If it is an exception interruption, the handler prints a kernel panic message and stops the kernel execution.
+Note that if it is an exception interruption, the handler prints a kernel panic message and stops the kernel execution.

 ## Display